AdamSobieski/Argumentation/README.md

 Argument diagrams are visual representations of one or more arguments.

 > [!TIP]
-> This example shows that argument diagrams could accompany other formats of arguments in MIME messages.
+> Argument diagrams could accompany other formats of arguments in MIME messages.
 >
 > <details>
 > <summary>Click here to toggle the display of this example.</summary>